Studies in Form 1843-1844

 This collection features mature piano works Fanny Hensel wrote after a yearlong period of creative block and the sudden death of her mother Lea Mendelssohn in 1842.
 Hensel’s return to composing in Spring of 1843 was marked by an interest in sonata form and departures from formal and stylistic expectations.

 Of the three pieces in this collection preceding the sonata, one (H394) was later published in Hensel’s first opus of solo piano works (op.2).
 The other two works from 1843 are in modified sonata form, and demonstrate explorations of structure leading up to the sonata.
-Allegro agitato in g minor (H391) is a particularly thrilling find; at over 200 measures and featuring an unconventional three-themed sonata form, this underappreciated work could have served as the opening movement of the sonata.
-The Allegretto ma non troppo in e minor (H393) is also in sonata form, but smaller in scale with only one theme.
+Allegro agitato in G minor (H391) is a particularly thrilling find; at over 200 measures and featuring an unconventional three-themed sonata form, this underappreciated work could have served as the opening movement of the sonata.
+The Allegretto ma non troppo in E minor (H393) is also in modified sonata form, but smaller in scale with only one theme.

-One new work from this era has been added: an Adagio song without words (H396) written in 1843.
+One new work from this era has been added: an Adagio song without words in E-flat major (H396) written in 1843.

 Listen to this playlist on the HenselPushers YouTube channel